Responding with Humanity

 Helping Students Raise Their Voices Against Genocide

-Learning about the Holocaust, as well as other genocides in the twentieth and twenty-first centuries, helps students to better understand the current crises in countries like Myanmar, Sudan, Democratic Republic of Congo, and Syria.
-After confronting these troubling events from the past and present, students need the opportunity to consider how they might raise their voices to educate others about the devastating impact such atrocities have on individuals, communities, and entire countries.
+In many Facing History and Ourselves classrooms, students learn about the history of the Holocaust, the Armenian Genocide, and other examples of collective violence.
+But genocide and mass violence aren't confined to history.
+They are also current events, as recent and ongoing crises in Myanmar, Sudan, Democratic Republic of Congo, and Syria show.
+As students confront these troubling events from the past and present, they need the opportunity to consider how they might raise their voices to educate others about the devastating impact such atrocities have on individuals, communities, and entire countries.

 The following teaching ideas can help you discuss genocide with your class, explore past and present instances of mass atrocities, and consider ways that individuals, communities, and governments can respond: